 Belmont University is offering a very exciting program - our 4 + 1 program!
 This program is designed for Belmont students who desire to obtain both their Master's degree and initial licensure.
 How does it work?
 Simple - students complete an undergraduate degree with a minor in Education and a major in a non-education discipline.
 Because there are specific requirements for this non-education major (dependent on the subject area the student wishes to teach), we invite students who are considering the 4 + 1 Program to contact the Education department at 615-460-6410 to set up an advising appointment.

-Upon completion of the undergraduate degree (with a major in a non-education discipline and a minor in education), the student will apply for admission to the graduate Master of Arts in Teaching (MAT) program's Internship track.
+Upon completion of the undergraduate degree, the student will apply for admission to the graduate Master of Arts in Teaching (MAT) program's Internship track.
 This track consists of a one year internship in the school system during which the student will complete methods courses and the professional practicum experience (student teaching component).
 By being paired with a mentor and participating in the year-long schedule of the school system, the Intern is able to experience both classroom teaching as well as all additional aspects of the school system.
 For more information regarding the Internship program, click here, email the program director, Dr. Mark Hogan, or 615-460-6232.

 Post-Baccalaureate Licensure: Master of Arts in TeachingPost-baccalaureate MAT candidate, with appropriate undergraduate majors, may seek licensure through our programs.
 This usually can be accomplished in 1-2 years, depending on the grade level of the licensure.
 For a transcript evaluation regarding Post-Baccalaureate work, email Andrea McClain.

 Master of Education